Monthly TV bills can be reduced if we stream more TV

-We, especially those in our 20s-40s, are no strangers to streaming video content services such as Netflix, Amazon Prime and, thanks to the just-concluded HBO’s Game of Thrones, even Hotstar.
+We, especially those in our 20s-40s, are no strangers to streaming video content services such as Netflix, Amazon Prime, and, thanks to the just-concluded HBO’s Game of Thrones, even Hotstar.
 Their exclusive shows, including original productions, and movie deals have ensured we open up our wallets for some of these, at least.

-Most broadcasters (our TV content providers) have launched their streaming services (Sony Liv, Zee5 and more).
+Most broadcasters (our TV content providers) have launched their streaming services (Sony Liv, Zee5, and more).

 They come with a lot of advantages over regular pay TV or satellite TV.

 Movies release faster on these services for home consumption.
-We watch and rewatch what we want, when we want.
-Ads are not forced down on us when we sit down for an episode of our favourite show.
+We watch and rewatch what we want when we want.
+Ads are not forced down on us when we sit down for an episode of our favorite show.
 At the click of the remote, hundreds of shows can be browsed to discover something new.
 Devices are no bar, as most allow multiple devices including smart TVs, mobile phones, tablets to access subscribed content.